CarlosFdez/pf2e-persistent-damage/README.md

 ![image](https://user-images.githubusercontent.com/1286721/111531253-a4f05980-873a-11eb-83b6-51a8939003f6.png)

+## Incompatibilities
+Modules known to cause issues running alongside this one.

+* Status Icon Counters - removed effects will leave icons behind if you're running this

 ## How to Build
 It is recommended to use VSCode for the project, but anything else that can handle typescript will work.
 Node 14 or higher is required.